Hubble Sees Neptune's Mysterious Shrinking Storm

 Please see the Cycle 25 Announcement page for detailed information.

 NASA and Space Telescope Science Institute (STScI) are pleased to announce a new opportunity to apply for observations with the Hubble Space Telescope.
 Mid-cycle proposals aim to allow the community to follow up on discoveries made since the Cycle 23 proposal deadline.
 Participation in this program is open to all categories of organizations, both domestic and foreign, including educational institutions, profit and nonprofit organizations, NASA Centers, and other Government agencies.
-Proposals are limited to no more than 5 orbits.
-Full details are given at this link.
+Proposals are limited to no more than 10 orbits.
+Full details are given at the above link.

 Using Director's Discretionary (DD) observing time, HST is undertaking a revolutionary deep field observing program to peer deeper into the Universe than ever before and provide a first glimpse of JWST's universe.
 These Frontier Fields will combine the power of HST with the natural gravitational telescopes of high-magnification clusters of galaxies.
 Using both the Wide Field Camera 3 and Advanced Camera for Surveys in parallel, HST will produce the deepest observations of clusters and their lensed galaxies ever obtained, and the second-deepest observations of blank fields (located near the clusters).
 These images will reveal distant galaxy populations ~10 - 100 times fainter than any previously observed, improve our statistical understanding of galaxies during the epoch of reionization, and provide unprecedented measurements of the dark matter within massive clusters.